Creation of the Gods II: Demon Force: Plot

 Jiang Ziya and Ji Fa gather civilians with the Kunlun immortals to defend Xiqi from the Shang dynasty army.
 The body of Yin Jiao—former crown prince of the Shang dynasty—is brought to Kunlun by Nezha and Yang Jian to be resurrected.
 Despite protests that resurrection will go against natural order, The Great Saint decides to resurrect Jiao.
 However, he finds that Jiao's soul is filled with hatred and vengeance against his father Yin Shou, causing him to absorb the Great Saint's power.

 King Yin Shou, newly resurrected by the fox spirit, welcomes Grand Preceptor Wen Zhong and his armies home to Zhaoge after 10 years at war, alongside his generals Deng Chanyu and the Four Demonic Giants.
 They welcome Shou in the palace, who requests Zhong to capture Ji Fa and Ziya for the Investiture Scroll.
 Zhong declines and seeks retirement after a long hardship of protecting their dynasty but Chanyu requests to lead the mission, honoring her late father's wishes for her to become a renowned warrior.

 Shou sends an emissary, ordering Ji Fa to commit suicide or risk an invasion of Xiqi, which Ji Fa refuses.
 Though his troops manage to fend off Chanyu's forces, they were overpowered and hastily retreat.
 Chanyu pursues Ji Fa, who barely escapes.
 Ji Fa reunites with Ziya who was captured by Shen Gongbao's crows, confessing that he ordered Xiqi's evacuation.
 Ziya then convinces him to continue fighting against Shou.
 Meanwhile, the fox spirit, severely weakened trying to restore Shou to full health, is unable to keep Daji's body fresh anymore.
 They search for a new vessel for the spirit, only to find that she is unable to leave Daji's body.

 Upon Ji Fa and Ziya's return, Ziya suggests Ji Fa's forces to attack Chanyu's encampment later that night.
 Though they managed to kill one of the giants at Chanyu's camp, they were unable to defeat the remainder who assault the city the following day.
-Jiao, having absorbed the Great Saint's power, defeats the giants while Ji Fa rescues Chanyu from drowning and offers to surrender in exchange for Chanyu's forces sparing Xiqi and its inhabitants.
+Jiao, having absorbed the Great Saint's power, kills the remaining giants while Ji Fa rescues Chanyu from drowning and offers to surrender in exchange for Chanyu's forces sparing Xiqi and its inhabitants.
 Meanwhile, Shou coerces Zhong to reassume command of his forces.